copepodevolution/Europe_Wild_LocalAdaptation_GeneFlow/README.md

 ## Data
 SNPs and allele counts derived from the Pool-Seq data are available in the [**data**](data) directory, along with environmental data.
 Please see the README file within for information.

-For questions or issues regarding the snp_calling scripts, please email David Stern - dstern7760@gmail.com.
+For questions or issues regarding the scripts, please email the authors of the manuscript.
-For questions or issues regarding the custom scripts on this repository, please email Juanita Diaz - jdiaz22@wisc.edu.